junpls/rxjs-utils/README.md

 ## Package contents

-- `bufferRing` A basic ring buffer implementation.
+- `bufferRing`: A basic ring buffer implementation.
 - `queueMap`: Like `mergeMap`, but the results get emitted in order.
 - `lazySample`: The missing throttling operator, imho.
 - `bounce`: The counterpart to `debounce`.
 Emits only the first event in a series.
 - `hug`: `bounce`+`debounce`=`hug`.
 Emits the first and last event of a series, but nothing in between.
+- `transaction`: Mainly for letting multiple state changes of a `BehaviorSubject` appear as one.

 ## Disclaimer